zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

     ![Create devops pipeline](./images/devops-create-pipeline.png)

 1. Before start designing the pipeline stages, we need to create the parameter we used in the Artifact.
-Click on Parameter tab and enter the following data:
+Click on Parameters tab and enter the following data:

     |Name|Default Value|Description|
     |--|--|--|